 - Pour the ¾ cup melted and cooled butter over the pretzels and sugar.
 Stir to completely coat and combine.

-- Add the remaining granulated sugar and continue mixing for another 2 minutes or until well incorporated.
+- Add the ¾ cup granulated sugar and continue mixing for another 2 minutes or until well incorporated.

-- Use a silicone spatula to gently fold in the 12 ounces (1½ container) of the whipped topping.
-(Folding is a way to gently combine 2 different textures together without deflating the lighter texture of the 2.)
+- Use a silicone spatula to gently fold in the 12 ounces (1 ½ container) of whipped topping.
+(Folding is a way to gently combine 2 different textures together without deflating the lighter texture of the 2)

 - Evenly spread the cream cheese filling over the cooled pretzel crust.

-- Next spread the lemon pie filling over the cheesecake layer.
+- Next spread the lemon pie filling over the cream cheese layer.
 Cover with aluminum foil and chill in the refrigerator for 4 hours.
 (You can chill overnight if you choose)

 - Just before you are ready to serve, use a sharp kitchen knife to cut 3 slices x 4 slices.

-- Add the remaining ½ container of thawed whipped topping to either a disposable piping bag, or a quart size ziplock bag with a corner snipped off, to make small dollops of whipped topping.
-Sprinkle the ¼ cup of crushed pretzels over the top of the desert and whipped topping dollops.
-You can slice the whole lemon slices in ½ and fit the halved lemon slices into the whipped topping.
+- Add the remaining ½ container of thawed whipped topping to either a disposable piping bag, or a quart size ziplock bag with a corner snipped off, to make small dollops of whipped topping on each slice.
+Sprinkle the ¼ cup of coarsely crushed pretzels over the top of the desert and whipped topping dollops.
+Slice the whole lemon slices in ½ and fit the halved lemon slices into the whipped topping.

 Notes